 Trees (Urban Forestry)

-The City's Urban Forest includes over 15,000 trees, some dating back to the late 1800's.
-City owned trees are located within the public easement (right-of-way), these are trees that are in the maintenance strips running parallel to the street between the sidewalk and gutter.
-Other City owned trees are located in the city right-of-way along most sound walls, center medians, parks, and public spaces.
-These trees provide us with multiple benefits and are a unique green infrastructure that continually give back when properly maintained.
+The City's Urban Forest includes over 16,000 trees, some dating back to the late 1800's.
+City owned trees are located within the public easement (right-of-way).
+Some of these trees are located in the maintenance strips running parallel to the street between the sidewalk and gutter.
+Other City owned trees are located in the public right-of-way along most sound walls, center medians, parks, and public spaces.
+These trees provide multiple benefits and continually give back to our community when properly maintained.

 In fact, City trees are the only public assets that can increase in value as they age.